Pooling Coronavirus Tests Can Spare Scarce Supplies, But There's A Catch

 The Food and Drug Administration is developing guidelines for this practice.

-But despite the enthusiasm for pooled testing, efficient use of laboratory materials is only one of the challenges in coronavirus testing.
+Despite the enthusiasm for pooled testing, efficient use of laboratory materials is only one of the challenges in coronavirus testing.
 Collection swabs and vials can be hard to come by at some labs, and people who want testing can end up in long lines at overworked collection stations.
 So, pooling alone won't solve the nation's testing woes.

 You can contact NPR Science Correspondent Richard Harris at rharris@npr.org.